j-jith/j-jith.github.io/pages/index.rst

 ----

-A list of my publications can be found in `this page
+A list of my publications can be found `here <link://slug/publications>`_.
-<link://slug/publications>`_.
-Software which I have developed during the course
+Software which I have developed during the course of my work, and other projects on which I work during my time off, can be found `here
-of my work, and other projects on which I work during my time off, can be found `here <link://slug/software>`_.
-For more, check me out on Github - `@j-jith
+<link://slug/software>`_.
+For more, check me out on GitHub - `@j-jith
 <https://github.com/j-jith>`_.

 .. _Indian Institute of Technology Madras: https://www.iitm.ac.in